 When I first thought of going to Bali I was put off by the so called party scene, and sure it's there but you can easily avoid it.
 Don't stay in Kuta.
 Choose Legian, Seminyak when down south and then head for the hills (Ubud) or to a quiet seaside village (Amed).
-Go - you will love it! over 7 years ago
+Go - you will love it! almost 8 years ago

 There is loads to do.
 Here are a few of my favourites: